Connecticut Recreational and Medical Cannabis FAQ

 No. Unfortunately, health insurance does not yet pay for medical marijuana.

 Yes.
 You do need a medical cannabis certification to buy legal marijuana in Connecticut.
-The certification is provided by the State of Connecticut Medicinal Marijuana Program.
+The certification is provided by the State of Connecticut Medical Marijuana Program.
 Before you start the process of getting a medical certification in Connecticut, you need to visit a Connecticut-licensed physician, physician’s assistant, or advanced practice registered nurse, be diagnosed with a qualifying condition, and have the medical professional send their certification to the state for your qualifying condition.

 A Connecticut-licensed physician, physician assistant, or advanced practice registered nurse may certify patients for participation in Connecticut’s Medical Marijuana Program.